photo of Malcolm Ross

 Biography

-Malcolm remains a member of the International Advisory Board for the Journal of Common Market Studies and continues to be an independent expert reviewer for a number of funding bodies and journals.
+Malcolm remains a member of the International Advisory Board for the Journal of Common Market Studies.

 Role